vmware-tanzu/velero/site/docs/master/style-guide.md

 ### Tables

 The semantic purpose of a data table is to present tabular data.
 Sighted users can quickly scan the table but a screen reader goes through line by line.
 A table caption is used to create a descriptive title for a data table.
 Assistive technologies (AT) use the HTML table caption element to identify the table contents to the user within the page structure.
 For example, `<table caption="Do and Don't - Use present tense">`.
+To make tables accessible, use HTML formatting to create tables.

+If you need to create a table and style table data with markdown, add `markdown="span"` to all `<td>` where the markdown interpreter should be applied.